-- 1 the Ultimate Guide to the Best Inflatable Kayak for Sale
+- 1 The Ultimate Guide to the Best Inflatable Kayak for Sale in 2022

 I researched a bunch of inflatable kayaks ( and an inflatable canoe too ) and have summarized my findings below.
 I took factors as weight, size, features and price when making my assessment, as well as reading verified purchase reviews.

 Just so you are aware, as an Amazon Associate, I earn from qualifying purchases.